star2star/react-verto-communicator/documents/settings.md

 This component will maintain it's own state for dropdownDisplayed.

-This component is a drop down menu and will toggle between up and down based on click of a button.
+This component is a drop down menu and will toggle between up and down based on click of a button(SettingsIconSVG).
 Initial state:
 State = {menuDown: false}  // menu is initially 'up' onClick of button